hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

+Hazelcast Queue uses `ItemListener` to listen to events that occur when items are added to and removed from the Queue.
+See the [Item Listener section](#7523-item-listener) for information on how to create an item listener object and register it.

 ## 7.4.5.
 Using Set

 Hazelcast Set (`ISet`) is a distributed set which does not allow duplicate elements.
 For details, see the [Set section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#set) in the Hazelcast IMDG Reference Manual.